thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 *********

-The following steps describe how to install the SOF development environment on Ubuntu 16.04, 18.04, 20.04, and 18.10.
+The following steps describe how to install the SOF development environment on Ubuntu 16.04, 18.04, 18.10, and 20.04.
 They should work on 19.04, 19.10 and other Linux distributions with minor or no modifications.

 .. note::

-   ``$SOF_WORKSPACE`` environment variable should point to the directory you wish to store all sof work in.
+   Point the ``$SOF_WORKSPACE`` environment variable to the directory in which you store all sof work.

-   The code examples assume ``$SOF_WORKSPACE`` as the top-level working directory.
+   The code examples assume ``$SOF_WORKSPACE`` is the top-level working directory.
 Clone all git repositories at the same directory level because some default configuration files refer to other clones using relative locations like ``../sof/``.

-   Make sure that ``$SOF_WORKSPACE`` have adequate disk space when building the toolchain.
-About 15GB is going to be needed per toolchain.
+   Make sure that ``$SOF_WORKSPACE`` has adequate disk space when building the toolchain.
+About 15GB is needed per toolchain.

 Step 0 Set up the workspace directory
 =====================================